Engine coolant diagnostic guide

 Can you drive with a blown head gasket?

 You should avoid driving if the engine is overheating, coolant is dropping quickly, white smoke is heavy, the engine runs rough or warning lights appear.
-Continuing to drive can make repair costs higher.
+Continuing to drive can make repair costs much higher.

 If symptoms are mild and you only need to move the car a very short distance, monitor the temperature closely and stop if it rises.
 Do not attempt a long journey with suspected head gasket failure.